Learning Outcomes

 Revision Tip

-For SQE1, focus on the sequence of liability: tenant is released on assignment unless an AGA is given; landlord is released on transfer of reversion if notice is served and not objected to; AGAs only cover the immediate assignee.
+Focus on liability sequencing: tenant is released on a lawful assignment unless an AGA is given; landlord may be released on transfer of reversion if the statutory notice is served and no objection is raised; AGAs only cover the immediate assignee; s17 notices are required before fixed sums can be recovered from former tenants/guarantors.

 Key Point Checklist